JCYhapon/html-css-js-projects/01 - BMI Calculator/README.md

+# 🧮 BMI Calculator
-BMI Calculator, that calculates your BMI if you are healthy or not
+A simple web application that calculates your Body Mass Index (BMI) to help you determine if you are within a healthy weight range.